aoki-h-jp/producthunt-mcp-research/docs/src/content/docs/reference/fetcher.md

 ### fetchCollections()

-Fetches collections from Product Hunt with pagination support.
+Fetches a single batch of collections from Product Hunt.
+For fetching multiple batches, call this method in a loop with the returned `nextCursor`.

 ```typescript
 async fetchCollections(options?: FetchOptions): AsyncResult<FetchResult<CollectionNode>, Error>